Skip to main content

 Emergency Medical Services

-• Conducts research on rural emergency infrastructure.
+• Assists in conducting research on rural emergency infrastructure.

 • Partners with the North Dakota EMS Association to provide quality improvement initiatives for EMS units.

-For more information, see the Emergency Medical Services page on the Center for Rural Health's Rural Health Information Hub website.
+For more information, see the Rural Emergency Medical Services page on the Center for Rural Health's Rural Health Information Hub website.

 Key Contact